Mara Ferreri, Dept of Geography and Environmental Sciences

 Catherine White – Retired Senior Lecturer, Dept of Geography and Environmental Sciences

-Sharon Wilson – Senior Lecturers, Newcastle Business School
+Sharon Wilson – Senior Lecturer, Northumbria Business School

 Sharon’s esearch interests are in tourism mobilities, events and society, cultural tourism and the creative industries.